User2596/DN-4.0-JavaFSE-Deepskilling-6420631/README.md

 # DN-4.0-JavaFSE-Deepskilling-6420631

 This repository contains hands-on exercises and code samples for Java Full Stack Engineering, focusing on design patterns, principles, data structures & algorithms, and enterprise Java technologies.
+The course covers everything from core Java fundamentals to microservices architecture using Spring Boot and Spring Cloud.

 ## Getting Started